SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mlc.rst

-MLc amplitudes can be measured automatically by :ref:`scautopick` or :ref:`scamp` or interactively by :ref:`scolv` very similarly to the original :ref:`ML<global_ml>`, except that they can be pre-filtered and applying Wood-Anderson simulation is
+MLc amplitudes can be measured automatically by :ref:`scautopick` or :ref:`scamp` or interactively by :ref:`scolv` very similarly to the original :ref:`ML<global_ml>`, except that they can be pre-filtered and simulation of a :term:`Wood-Anderson seismometer` is optional: :confval:`amplitudes.MLc.preFilter`, :confval:`amplitudes.MLc.applyWoodAnderson`.
-optional: :confval:`amplitudes.MLc.preFilter`,
-:confval:`amplitudes.MLc.applyWoodAnderson`.
 By default amplitudes are measured on both horizontal components where the absolute maxima are taken.
 They are combined to a final measured amplitude by